 - Vegetable and fruit waste is composted, other food waste is fed to pigs and chickens

-However, in reality the only effective way for us to deal with soild rubbish, particularly plastic, is to reduce our useage.
+However, in reality the only effective way for us to deal with solid rubbish, particularly plastic, is to reduce our usage.
 We minimise small-scale packaging and firmly resist plastic water bottles.

 MARINE PROTECTION & REEF SUSTAINABILITY

 - Lawaki Beach House helped to establish, and continues to support, a marine protected area on our doorstep and surrounding area.
 We have a «no take» policy, so fishing, or shell or other souvenir collection is not allowed inside the MPA.

 - Guests are requested to only snorkel and kayak around high tide to avoid damage to the corals, and to enter at a marked point.
 A briefing board explains why it is important not to harm the reef.

 - Boats are only allowed to approach the resort in a designated marked area, to minimize damage to corals at low tide.

 - Moorings have been set in front of the resort in the sand/seagrass area so that no anchoring is done on the reef.

 - Staffing is organised to reduce the impacts of full-time employment on the busy life of the village.
 Rotational employment gives people the chance to gain work training and experience, earn income when needed, but still spend a lot of time within their community.